Our 2016/2017 Dacia Dokker campers are perfect for 2 people traveling in Iceland.

 Then you pack up the car and continue your travels in Iceland.
 Pretty sweet huh?

 No need to book a hotel, just find a camping site, park and relax.
 We suggest you consider buying the camping card and check out their list of campsites all around the country.

-You can rent bedding for 2 people for 75 EUR.
+You can rent bedding for 2 people for 9300 ISK.
 The bedding includes a sheet, 2 duvets and 2 pillows.
-Please note that the bedding will have to be picked up in our Reykjavik office.

 Our camper page always has the newest information about our campers.